 - By providing opportunities to these scientists to participate in relevant initiatives.

 Applications for assistance from the Fund may be made by any developing country or by any other country, if the purpose of the grant is to benefit scientists from developing countries.

-Pursuant to the agreed procedures, an Advisory Panel is to be appointed by the Secretary-General of the Authority to evaluate applications for assistance from the Fund and make recommendations to the Secretary-General.
+Pursuant to the agreed procedures, an Advisory Panel is appointed by the Secretary-General of the Authority to evaluate applications for assistance from the Fund and make recommendations to the Secretary-General.
 Appointments to the advisory panel are for a period of three years.
-New members of the panel were appointed by the Secretary-General in 2014.

 As at 7 March 2016, a total of 83 scientists or government officials from 43 countries have been beneficiaries of financial support from the Endowment Fund.
 The recipients were from Argentina, Bangladesh, Bolivia (Plurinational State of), Brazil, Bulgaria, Cameroon, Chile China, Colombia, Cook Islands, Costa Rica, Egypt, Fiji, Greece, Guyana, India, Indonesia, Iran, Jamaica, Madagascar, Malaysia, Maldives, Malta, Mauritania, Mauritius, Micronesia, Namibia, Nigeria, Palau, Papua New Guinea, Peru, Philippines, the Russian Federation, Sierra Leone, South Africa, Sri Lanka, Suriname, Thailand, Tonga, Trinidad and Tobago, Tunisia, Turkey and Viet Nam.
 [List of Trainees]